nrfconnect/sdk-nrfxlib/nrf_modem/doc/gnss_interface.rst

  It is also possible to inject only the altitude without a known latitude and longitude.
  In this case, unc_semimajor and unc_semiminor are set to ``255`` to indicate that latitude and longitude are not valid.

-If both verified GNSS fix (five or more satellites used in earlier fix) and A-GPS assistance data are available, the altitude from the verified GNSS fix is used.
+If both verified GNSS fix (five or more satellites used in earlier fix) and A-GNSS assistance data are available, the altitude from the verified GNSS fix is used.

 Thus, if GNSS has started in the low accuracy mode, it will not be able to produce fixes using three satellites until it has a reference altitude from one of the mentioned sources.
 Over time, the uncertainty of the reference altitude increases unless a GNSS fix is obtained using five or more satellites, or altitude assistance is injected to GNSS.